DerGuru/The-Resonant/New Chapters/Part4/P4-04_Graduation.md

 "Either way," Lina added, "we're building something that lasts.
 Something that helps people who have nowhere else to go."

-They raised glasses—cheap champagne someone had bought—and toasted:
+They raised glasses - cheap champagne someone had bought - and toasted:

 "To competence over power."